PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 It means that we have to keep talking about our customers' problems or they won't be interested in our products.
 But these are wasted words.
 The very first thing a professional should talk about is the problem they or their product can solve.

+Day 30: Create a Clear Call to Action

+In a good story, the guide must confidently ask the hero to take action or the hero will lose confidence and fail.
+Why?
+Because when a guide fails to confidently ask people to take action, the listener begins to doubt the guide's competence.
+Can you or can't you get the hero out of this predicament.
+Audiences can smell whether or not you believe in your ideas or your products.
+Either you have a solution or you do not.
+You can either help in their journey or you cannot.
+If you cannot, you will politely ask them to buy your product in such a way that you sound like you're asking for charity (because you are).
+If you can help them, though, you will tell them to buy your product or use your service because your no longer want them to struggle with their problem.
+Here was the real point I wanted my class to understand: If you do not tell people what to do, they will not do anything.
+If you don't end a speach with a clear call to action, people will not take action.
+If your do not give people a step-by-step instructions on your website, they will not take a step at all.